 Today, NCDHM is a nationwide program and its messages reach millions of people in communities across the country and at numerous armed service bases abroad.
 Local observances often include poster, coloring, and essay contests, health fairs, free dental screenings, museum exhibits, classroom presentations and dental office tours.

-The theme for this year’s campaign is "Defeat Monster Mouth,"
+The theme for this year’s campaign is "Sugar Wars,"

 featuring two sets of twins - Flossy and Buck McGrinn and Den and Gen Smiley.